odow/SDDP.jl/docs/src/tutorial/14b_infinite_horizon2.md

 ```

 Notice how the objective `Bound` is higher than the `Simulation` objective.
 This due to the when solving the problem with infinite-horizon SDDP overshoots the objective.
-The expected cost of the policy is more accurately shown through the value of Δ (the method of computing Δ is discussed in my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf)).
+The expected cost of the policy is more accurately shown through the value of Delta (the method of computing Δ is discussed in my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf)).

-Note how the `Bound Objective - Δ = Simulation Objective`.
+Note how the `Bound Objective - Delta = Simulation Objective`.

 This concludes our tutorial 12 for SDDP.jl on infinite-horizon SDDP.

 ## To do:

-### Introduce uncertainty in dummy stage 0
-There’s a minor issue with the algorithm.
-Currently there’s no uncertainty in the dummy stage 0.
-Because there is uncertatiny in all other stages, this causes issues when developing a proof demonstrating the infinite horizon SDDP methodology converges.

-The best implemented solution would have to be no dummy stage 0 and cuts would be generated from stage 1.
-The current implementation with the dummy stage was chosen for simplicity.

 ### Hold cuts in memory
 The current infinite-horizon methodology uses cuts written to a temporty directory (SDDP/src/temp/) vs holding the cuts in memory.
 Holding cuts in memory may result in faster solving, especially is `update_limit` is relatively large and `iteration_limit` is relatively small.